 - Herman Hesse, The Glass Bead Game.

-Kha has designed a game for a solo player, reframing texts from a range of authors such as Salinger, Kerouac, Fitzgerald and Roy.
+This game for a solo player, reframes texts from a range of authors such as Salinger, Kerouac, Fitzgerald and Roy.
 The player’s movement is guided through the grid through a series of contemplations and instructions on cards to create an introspective, transient and personal performance.